Z-Nouman/CS4664-Project/README.md

 For this experiment, the files necessary includes the multiclass classification dataset (unzipped) as well as the multiclass_classification.py, multiclass_classification_50.py and multiclass_classification_20.py.
 To run this experiment, simply run the python file likeso: "python3 multiclass_classification_20.py" to see the experiment results with only 20% of the training data.
 The results of these experiments after a single run can be shown below:

-Using 100% of training data:
+Figure 3: Multiclass Classification Experiment 100% of training data results (1 run)
 ![image](https://user-images.githubusercontent.com/52423718/167283383-b81adf31-0cad-4bd8-8065-75b1deba9296.png)

-Using 50% of training data:
+Figure 4: Multiclass Classification Experiment 50% of training data results (1 run)

 <Insert experiment results here>

-Using 20% of training data:
+Figure 5: Multiclass Classification Experiment 20% of training data results (1 run)

 <Insert experiment results here>